GradWeek Frequently Asked Questions

 For Domestic Travelers:

-• Under 18—for the entirety of travel: You may bring a copy of your birth certificate along with a photo ID (e.g., a school ID) to check in at the airport.
+• Under 18—for the entire trip: You may bring a copy of your birth certificate and a photo ID (e.g., a school ID) to check in at the airport.

 • 18 or older: Your only option is to try to obtain an emergency-issued government passport, as the DMV does not issue emergency IDs.